Odhynn/Naerk/content/Factions/Berenfaer.md

 ## Origins

-> [!quote] "On the origins of the Berenfaer", letter for the billboard
+> [!note] "On the origins of the Berenfaer", letter for the billboard
 >
 > Dearest comrades,
 > I heard that a lot of the newcomers besides myself were confused at conflicting stories about what Berenfaer was before the uprising.
 Well.
 I did a little research here and there and this is what I found: